openhealthcare/opal/doc/docs/reference/upgrading.md

 ### 0.8.0 -> 0.8.1

 #### Upgrading Opal

-We've removed 'ReopenEpisodeCtrl' from opal core as this is undocumented and, to our knowledge, not used.
-If you are using it copy it into your application from the v0.7.1 branch (opal/static/js/opal/controllers/reopen_episode.js).
+We've removed the undocumented `ReopenEpisodeCtrl` from Opal.
+Applications wishing to retain this functionality may copy the controller from the v0.7.1 branch (opal/static/js/opal/controllers/reopen_episode.js).
+However we would warn developers that this flow has proven to be problematic and confusing for users whenever used - hence the removal.

 ### 0.7.1 -> 0.8.0